Gajendra-001/Anime_image/README.md

 # Cartoon & Anime IMAGES

-A modern web application for browsing and discovering cartoons and anime.
+A modern web application for browsing and discovering cartoons and anime images.
 This project provides a user-friendly interface to explore and search through a collection of animated content.

 ## Features